The Logos: The Meletic Testament (Chapter 9 The Message)

 52. In the stoa, where philosophers once competed for applause, silence began to win and reign.

-54. The message that he professed taught that disagreement was not a battle, but a bridge.
+54. The message that he professed taught that disagreement was not a battle, but a bridge that was made to be crossed not by one person but by th other person as well in the disagreement.

 55. A potter began inscribing his vessels with questions—What do you carry that cannot be seen?

-56. The citizens drank from them and found themselves thinking between the sips taken.
+56. The citizens drank from them and found themselves thinking between the sips taken, as if being consumed by thought was more important than the sips.

-57. Asterion believed that wisdom should be ordinary—woven into bread, into greetings, into the way one listens.
+57. Asterion believed that wisdom should be ordinary in its essence—woven into bread, into greetings, into the way one listens.
+It is we the people who make it into something that it is not which is dogma.

 58. A tailor from nearby had embroidered a robe with the phrase: ‘Ask gently, and you will answer wisely’.

 59. The message had entered the fabric of the city—literally.
-It was meant to be studied and understood.
+It was meant to be studied and understood, but none of us who were students of Asterion had imagined after the destruction of the temple that his philosophy would still be stronger than before.

-60. In the symposia, where wine once drowned thought, Meleticism became the toast of the young philosophers.
+60. In the symposia, where wine once drowned thought, Meleticism became the toast of the young philosophers, who began to convey the message of To Ena.

-62. Asterion taught that the message must never be owned—it must be shared, like fire passed from torch to torch.
+62. Asterion taught that the message must never be owned—it must be shared, like the fire passed from torch to torch.
+We did as he told us to do with the message.

-63. A philosopher asked—Is Meleticism a school?
+63. A philosopher asked—Is Meleticism a school of thought?
 Asterion replied—Only if it has no walls to for it to be necessary.

-64. The message resisted any form of solid structure that was needed, yet built understanding wherever it was spoken.
+64. The message resisted any form of solid structure that was needed, yet built understanding wherever it was spoken and shared with the people who listened to it.

-65. A playwright wrote a comedy where every character asked questions and none gave answers—the audience laughed, then lingered.
+65. A playwright wrote a comedy where every character asked questions and none gave answers—the audience laughed, then lingered in their thinking.

 66. Asterion said—If laughter leads to thought, it is relevant.
 We are curious beings by our nature.

-67. The message did not divide—it dissolved division, asking each person to begin again, under the banner of unity.
+67. The message did not divide—it dissolved division, asking each person to begin again, under the banner of unity, which was fundamental in the teachings of Asterion.

-68. A senator confessed that he no longer spoke to win a debate—He spoke to learn and understand, and his rivals began to listen.
+68. One day, a senator who wished to remain anonymous confessed to us that he no longer spoke to win a debate—He spoke to learn and understand, and his rivals began to listen.

-69. Asterion taught that the practice of politics without thought is only theatre without meaning.
+69. Asterion taught that the practice of politics without thought is only theatre without any meaning or just cause.
+He was not a man of politics, but he welcomed all form of questions that he could reason.

 70. An unknown mason carved into the city gate the motto: ‘Enter with questions.
 Leave with more’.

 72. A healer said—I treat the body, but Meleticism treats the mind and soul.
-He began asking his patients—Which do you fear the most?
+He began asking his patients—Which do you heed the most?

-74. A mother taught her children to say before asking a question—I wonder, before I know.
+74. A mother taught her children to say before asking a single question—I wonder, before I know.

 76. A merchant hung a sign that was evident to see: ‘Prices fixed.
 Thoughts negotiable’.